-Financial Disclosure: Candidates for Statewide Office, State Senate, and State Representative (not County office candidates) must now file a financial disclosure form along with their consent and petition.
+Financial Disclosure: Candidates for Statewide Office, State Senate, and State Representative (not County office candidates) must file a financial disclosure form along with their consent and petition.
 The financial disclosure form is available on the SOS website along with the petition and consent.
-You are required to scan the financial disclosure form and email a copy to our office at: sos.elections@sec.state.vt.us.
+You are required to scan the financial disclosure form and email a copy to our office at: sos.elections@vermont.gov.